Yoga and Meditation Retreat

 Practice mindfully

-Motherhood is a major transition in every woman's life.
-Yoga can become a valuable support to get through it with more stability and confidence.
+Motherhood is a major transition in every woman’s life.
+Yoga can become a valuable support to move through it with greater stability and confidence.

-⚠️ A woman can start practicing Prenatal yoga or hatha yoga at any time during pregnancy and continue until delivery, unless otherwise advised by your doctor.
-However, it is recommended to start from the 13th week to benefit from all the benefits of regular practice on the body and mind.
+⚠️ A woman can begin practicing prenatal yoga or Hatha yoga at any point during pregnancy and continue until childbirth, unless otherwise advised by her doctor.
+However, it is generally recommended to start from the 13th week to fully benefit from the effects of a regular practice on both body and mind.

-⚠️ It is also recommended to start a practice of Postnatal yoga or hatha yoga starting around 6 weeks after delivery, if your body is ready and approved by your doctor and physiotherapist.
+⚠️ It is also recommended to begin postnatal yoga or Hatha yoga approximately 6 weeks after childbirth, provided your body feels ready and with approval from your doctor and physiotherapist.